mrgmnn/turbo-starter/README.md

 The bootstrap process will:

 1. Install all npm dependencies
+2. Generate the Prisma client on first run (so dev doesn't fail if Prisma wasn't built yet)
-2. Check if Docker is running and start PostgreSQL if needed
+3. Check if Docker is running and start PostgreSQL if needed
-3. Prompt for a project name (default: "turbo-starter")
+4. Prompt for a project name (default: "turbo-starter")
-4. Update `package.json` with the project name
+5. Update `package.json` with the project name
-5. Create the database (derived from project name)
+6. Create the database (derived from project name)
-6. Generate and add `DATABASE_URL` to `.env` files in `apps/api/` and `packages/prisma/`
+7. Generate and add `DATABASE_URL` to `.env` files in `apps/api/` and `packages/prisma/`

 #### Next Steps